-Healthy Blue donates $100k to Sandhills Center for Hope
+Healthy Blue donates $100K to Sandhills Center for Hope

 Sandhills Center for Hope received a $100,000 donation from Healthy Blue to help with the costs of opening a residential treatment center for both substance abuse and mental health in Alliance.

-“We are very excited to partner with the Sandhills Center for Hope,” said Healthy Blue representative Teresa Zahran.
+“We are very excited to partner with the Sandhills Center for Hope,” said Teresa Zahran, a health clinical program development manager with Healthy Blue.

-“Healthy Blue’s mission is to help out in the community wherever we can, wherever we see a need,” said Audrey Recheleau, Healthy Blue community rep.
+“Healthy Blue’s mission is to help out in the community wherever we can, wherever we see a need,” said Audrey Recheleau, Healthy Blue community representative.

 Sandhills Center for Hope, Inc. opened in March and is located near the Alliance Airport in the former Vitalex office building.